mkimuci/ioling/pages/About/03_regulations_online.md

 ### 2.2.
 Accreditation {#s2-2}

 Teams seeking to participate for the first time should seek accreditation from the International Board.
 Accreditation can be sought at any time, but the deadline of January 1st must be met to guarantee participation in the next Olympiad.<sup class="fn-ref" data-fn="This has been taken to mean that the process of seeking accreditation must be begun before January 1st.
-Actual accreditation must be confirmed before the deadline for registration.">2</sup> An accredited national association will have made arrangements for its contestants to be chosen in conformity with the requirements set out in 2.3 below.
+Actual accreditation must be confirmed before the deadline for registration.">2</sup> An accredited national association<sup class="fn-ref" data-fn="Elsewhere in this document the phrase &quot;accredited country&quot; is used to mean &quot;country or territory represented by an accredited national organization&quot;.">3</sup> will have made arrangements for its contestants to be chosen in conformity with the requirements set out in 2.3 below.
 It will also have an internet presence which makes information about it freely available.
 This must include the following features:

 - set out eligibility requirements
 - give dates and locations of contest in reasonable time